Loading NuWatt Energy...

 New Jersey offers two significant tax exemptions for solar: (1) Sales tax exemption -- solar equipment is exempt from the 6.625% NJ sales tax, saving thousands on a commercial installation, and (2) Property tax exemption -- solar systems are 100% exempt from property tax increases.
 This means a $500,000 commercial solar system adds $0 to your property tax bill.
 In New Jersey, where property taxes average $9,500/year, this exemption is extremely valuable.
 These exemptions apply to both residential and commercial solar installations.

 When combining MACRS with the ITC, the depreciable basis is reduced by half the ITC amount.
 For example, with a $1,000,000 system and 30% ITC ($300,000 credit), the depreciable basis is $1,000,000 - ($300,000 x 50%) = $850,000.
-In 2026, the 20% first-year bonus depreciation means $170,000 (20% of $850,000) can be deducted in Year 1, with the remaining $680,000 depreciated over 4 years using the MACRS 5-year schedule.
-In 2027, bonus depreciation drops to 0%, so the entire amount follows the standard 5-year schedule.
-This makes 2026 particularly advantageous for commercial solar projects.
+Under OBBBA, 100% first-year bonus depreciation means the full $850,000 basis can be deducted in Year 1, leaving $0 to depreciate over the remaining MACRS schedule.
+Because the 100% bonus is permanent (not a phasedown that expires in 2027), the depreciation benefit is the same whether a project is placed in service this year or later.

 Free site assessment, ROI analysis, SuSI ADI review, and financing options for your New Jersey business.